 Language courses preparing refugees for university

-- certificates for studies completed in the country of origin (in German, English or French)
+- Diplomas/leaving certificates from educational institutions in the country of origin (in German, English or French)

 - identification/proof of refugee status, including name, nationality and date of birth.

 The International Student Office will confirm directly with IIK when it is determined that a refugee is able to participate in a language course.